PC Laptop Recommendations

 To determine the approximate age of an existing Dell laptop, see our Dell model years page.

-Last updated January 21, 2014.
+Last updated July 21, 2014.
 Please note that prices shown below are approximate and subject to frequent change.
 Faculty, staff, and graduate staff placing orders with Purdue funds should contact ECN for up-to-date pricing and to place all orders.
+Note that battery warranties only last 1 year, irrespective of how long the system warranty is.

 15-inch, 5.2-pound model: The Dell "Latitude 6540" has a large screen (1980 x 1020 pixels 15.6-inch widescreen) and commensurate starting weight (about 5.2 pounds).
 ECN's standard upgrades include a webcam, backlit keyboard with numeric keypad (see the photo illustration on this page, below), and 4 year "CompleteCare" (accidental damage protection) warranty.
 The 6540 has a built-in DVD drive and includes 8.0 GB memory, a 320 GB hard drive, an Intel Core i5-4200M 2.5 GHz processor, and a discrete AMD Radeon HD 8790M 2 GB graphics card.
 Total cost is approximately $1218.